seanrayment/deepread/README.md

 ```
 Run these changes in the current terminal session with `source ~/.bashrc`

-Create a virtual environment for this project
+Create a virtual environment for this project:

 `mkvirtualenv deepread`

-If you leave this terminal session, you can access the virtual environment
+If you leave this terminal session, you can access the virtual environment with:

 `workon deepread`

-Run the following from within the virtual environment in the project root to install the project's dependencies
+Run the following from within the virtual environment in the project root to install the project's dependencies:

 `pip install -r requirements.txt`

-If you add new python modules while working on the project, register them as dependencies by running

-`pip freeze > requirements.txt`
+To run the server, first navigate to the backend directory:

+`cd ./backend`

+Then setup the database

+`python manage.py migrate`

+*Note:* If you get an error about unapplied migrations, first run `python manage.py makemigrations`

+Then start the server

+`python manage.py runserver`

+### Frontend setup

+With npm / yarn installed, navigate to the frontend directory:

+`cd ./frontend`

+Install project dependencies:

+`yarn` or `npm install`

+When that's finished, run the server:

+`yarn start` or `npm run start`

+If your browser doesn't automatically open, you can visit the web app at:

+`localhost:3000`

+*Note:* Make sure the backend server is running so http requests can be made

-## API
+### API

-### Creating a user
+#### Creating a user
 `POST /api/user/create/`
 | param         | description   |
 | ------------- |---------------|